 One way of correcting this problem is waiting to the end of surrender period and doing another 1035 exchange of one of these contracts to a new carrier or even the existing carrier and in the meantime, continuing to incur the tax problem for the needed income.
 The other option is not waiting, incur surrender penalties and do a deferred annuity 1035 exchange sometime before the end of the surrender period.
 Of course the client won’t be too happy to incur a surrender penalty just to fix the agent’s inspired tax mess.

-Another option, if the carrier supports is; do a “partial” annuitization for half the value ($52,000) for 5 – year period certain on an off modal annual payment.
-The annual income is about $10,000 with $750 taxable.
-Of course, the carrier may not permit such a short duration (annuity due) 5 payments over 4 years, but it could be worth asking.
-Optionally, you could request an annual 6-year payment (annuity due) over a five year duration.
-But the carrier would have to support “off modal” payment requests and not all carries like to do them.
+Another option, if the carrier supports is; do a “partial” annuitization for half the value ($52,000) for 10 – year period certain on an off modal annual payment.
+The annual income is about $6,000 with $800 taxable.
+Of course, the carrier may not permit partial annuitization requests, but it could be worth asking.

 If the current carrier for the new business contact is going to treat as a surrender then, the agent could be free to obtain the best 10 or 5 (for partial transfer) – year payment contract available in the market.
 You would probably have to explain to the annuity purchase suitability office at any new carrier what the issue is and why such an exchange cost needs to be incurred by the client.
 Regardless, it would be embarrassing to have the client “sit down” about how to fix the serial contract tax mess.